juan-gutierrez-nxp/meta-avs-demos/README.md

     <build_sdk>/tmp/deploy/images/imx7d-pico/

-In this directory, you will find the **imx7d-pico-avs.sdcard** image.
+In this directory, you will find the **imx7d-pico-avs.sdcard** image or **imx7d-pico-avs-qt5.sdcard**, depending on the build you chose on Step3.

 To Flash the .sdcard image into the eMMC device of your PicoPi board follow the next steps: